 PROF / TRAC

-PROF / TRAC will develop an Open Training and Qualification Platform for professionals dealing with nearly zero energy buildings.
+PROF / TRAC offers an Open Training and Qualification Platform for professionals dealing with nearly Zero Energy Buildings.

 NewsView All News

 - Jun 2018 (1)

 European Multi-level Skills offensive – The key to assuring public support for the Energy Transition

 Relevant EU Actions: In its Blueprint for Sectoral Cooperation on skills, the EU identifies construction as a sector with high awareness of the importance of skills with focus areas including energy efficiency and digitisation.
 EU Funding and financing prioritises the shift to a low-carbon and resource-efficient economy with a strong focus on the energy transition in the buildings sector.

 The offer of quality job creation and better quality of life in our homes, cities and neighbourhoods will be central in gaining political support for this transition.
 This one-day conference will give vital pointers and concrete examples on how these EU instruments can help deliver this support.

 The PROF/TRAC team have identified the skills gap among NZEB professionals, technical experts, architects and managers involved in nZEB design and construction and are addressing this gap with courses and dissemination of material.
 This final PROF/TRAC conference, to be held in Brussels on February 20th, will broaden the perspective to address awareness, skills and confidence gaps along the construction supply chain, within our administrations and among our citizens which continue to slow the demand and speed of renovation roll-out across the region.
 We will also consider the EU strategy to address these gaps with a focus on European Structural and Investment Funds and the skills Agenda, now in the post 2020 programming period which is under preparation.